 P. Overview of Procedures and Sanctions based on Status of Respondent i.
-Initial Meeting with Respondent practicable after OUEC's receipt of a Formal Complaint, the Investigator will send a Notice of Investigation to the Respondent via their University email account and schedule an initial meeting with the Respondent.
+Initial Meeting with Respondent

+If the Complainant wishes to file a Formal Complaint and pursue a resolution option through the University, or if the Title IX Coordinator deems that a further investigation is warranted, as soon as is reasonably practicable after OUEC's receipt of a Formal Complaint, the Investigator will send a Notice of Investigation to the Respondent via their University email account and schedule an initial meeting with the Respondent.
 During the initial meeting with the Respondent, the Investigator will: